vedidev/android-store/README.md

 android-store
 ---
-**The new Virtual Economy model V3 is merged to master.
+**The new Virtual Economy model V3 is merged into master.
 The new model has many new features and it works better than the old one.
-Old applications may break b/c of the use in this new model.
-Already published games with android-store from before May 1st, 2013 needs to clone the project with tag v2.2.**
+Old applications may break if they use in this new model so already published games with android-store from before May 1st, 2013 needs to clone the project with tag 'v2.2' and not 'v3.0'.**

 The android-store is our first open code initiative as part of The SOOMLA Project.
 It is a Java API that simplifies Google Play's in-app purchasing API and complements it with storage, security and event handling.
 The project also includes a sample app for reference.